ManushiChamika/ManushiChamika/README.md

 ### 🤔 **About Me**
 Hi there!
-I’m Manushi Chamika Katipearachchi, a dedicated Data Science undergraduate from Sri Lanka! 🎓 I love the process of learning new coding skills and bringing creative ideas to life through technology.
+I’m Manushi Katipearachchi, a dedicated Data Science undergraduate from Sri Lanka! 🎓 I love the process of learning new coding skills and bringing creative ideas to life through technology.

 As I continue my journey, I’m excited to discover how my full-stack expertise will integrate with data science, bridging the gap between impactful data insights and user-friendly applications.